Uganda: Bobi Wine arrested during rally, his office says | DW | 15.03.2021

 The presidential challenger was under house arrest in January as he contested the election outcome.
 A court later ruled against his arrest.

-President Yoweri Museveni, who has been in power since 1985, was declared the winner.
+Wine said that he presented evidence that the election was fraudulent after President Museveni, who has been in power since 1985, was declared the winner.

+Museveni won the January 14 elections with 58% of the vote as popstar-turned-politician Wine had 35%, according to final results announced by the electoral commission.

+After the election results were announced, security forces surrounded Wine's house to prevent him from leading protests.